mkatliar/blast/README.md

 TODO: add examples

 ## Benchmarks
+Either use

+`cmake -C cmake/InitialCache.cmake ..`

-Specify `BLAST_WITH_BENCHMARK=ON` in *CMake* configure steps if you want to build benchmarks.
+that has all the right variables set up or specify `BLAST_WITH_BENCHMARK=ON` in *CMake* configure steps if you want to build benchmarks.
 The following *CMake* variables must be switched ON to enable specific benchmarks:
 - `BLAST_BUILD_BLAST_BENCHMARK`
 - `BLAST_BUILD_LIBXSMM_BENCHMARK`
 - `BLAST_BUILD_BLAS_BENCHMARK`